netaddicts/netaddicts.github.io/_posts/2014-01-20-enabling-google-maps-in-v7.md

 {% endraw %}
 {% endhighlight %}

-So, we've got our html and javascript file, why don't we have a Google Maps property editor available when creating a new datatype?
+So, we've got our html and javascript file, why don't we have a "Google Maps" property editor available when creating a new datatype?
 Well, there's probably good reasons for that, and pretty sure the fact that this is just sample code is one of those reasons.
 I guess it's up to the community to create a property editor that actually works ;)

 ##Enable Google Maps property editor, take 1